 Details are included in the links below, including Board reports, a Consultation Program report, and letter requesting approval from the Minister of Environment and Climate Change Strategy for Commercial Waste Hauler Licensing.

 The Generator Levy became effective January 1, 2018.
-The Generator Levy ensures that all waste generators in the region contribute to the fixed costs of the region’s transfer station network and solid waste planning.
+The Generator Levy ensures that all waste generators in the region contribute to the fixed costs of the region’s network of solid waste facilities and solid waste planning.

 Click here for details.